pra9536/Internship-Project/README.md

 # Internship Projects 🚀

-This repository contains Java projects developed during the **CodSoft Software Development Internship**.
+This repository contains Java projects developed during the **Software Development Internship**.
 The projects are categorized into **Major Project** (fully refactored with OOPs, Concurrency, and Exception Handling) and **Minor Projects** (core utility and game apps).

 ---